 More than just a good hunch, we have statistical evidence, in the form of official precinct results in Arizona, that clearly discredit the national exit poll Latino vote estimates.
 Just as we did for the state of Nevada, we downloaded the official precinct-level statement of votes cast for five major counties in Arizona: Maricopa, Pima, Cochise, Yuma and Santa Cruz, which combine to account for nearly 90% of all Latino voters in Arizona (and accounted for 80% of all total votes cast in 2010 – see here).
 In total, we downloaded data for 1,689 precincts in these five counties, and merged in data on the percent Latino in each precinct.
-Data for precincts in all counties in Arizona is posted online here, and readers can download this data in a few simple mouse clicks (for example, precinct data for Maricopa is here).
+Data for Arizona precincts (by county) are posted online HERE.

 Using this precinct data, researchers can them employ a technique called ecological inference to generate very precise point estimates of the share of the Latino vote won by a given candidate.
 This technique, fine-tuned by Harvard political science professor, and statistical guru, Dr. Gary King, is widely accepted as a legal process by which courts adjudicate voting rights lawsuits under the 1965 Voting Rights Act.
 Given the strength of this statistical technique in estimating the true vote share, and its acceptance by political science and legal scholars, we are quite confident in the point estimates produced by King’s ecological inference (more here).